Augustan Age: The Legacy of a Great Era

 Novel Flourishing Era

 The development of the novel is considered one of the most outstanding achievements of English literature.
 The novel’s roots can be found in the books of Daniel Defoe.
-Defoe wrote realistic stories of stale incidents told as actual events.
+Defoe wrote realistic stories of stale incidents that were told as actual events.
 His Robinson Crusoe (1719) and Mole of Flanders (1722) resemble novels, but they lack the coherent plot characteristic of that genre.

 Many writers consider Samuel Richardson’s Pamela (1740) to be the first true English novel.
 However, the book is preachy, and its style is somewhat sleazy.
 By contrast, the novels of Henry Fielding and Tobias Smollett focus on biting humour and satire.